-348 For the sake of clarity, we will describe this shifting and squeezing procedure in more 349 detail for an analysis of one region's momentum flux probability distributions.
-In the Tropical Atlantic, the geometric mean of the eastward momentum flux distribution is -0.09, and for the 350 westward momentum flux distribution it's 0.10 (Table 2), a difference of 0.19.
-If we increase the 351 values of the eastward momentum fluxes so that the logarithm of each of them is 0.19 higher, the 352 mean eastward momentum flux increases by 0.76 mPa, from 1.37 mPa (Table 1) to 2.13 mPa.
-If 353 354 we decrease the values of the westward momentum fluxes so that the logarithm of each of them 355 is 0.19 lower, the mean westward momentum flux decreases by 0.78 mPa, from 2.19 mPa (Table 1) to 1.41 mPa.
-The average of these two changes expressed as a zonal momentum flux is 0.77 356 357 mPa, or 94 % of the mean zonal momentum flux of -0.82 mPa (Table 1; the percentage has the 358 opposite sign as the ratio of the change to the mean zonal momentum flux).
-That is, 94% of the mean zonal momentum flux can be explained by the higher geometric mean of the westward 359 momentum flux probability distribution.
-The percent of the mean zonal momentum flux that can 360 361 be explained by the difference between the distributions' geometric standard deviations is calculated in the same way, by changing the values of one distribution's momentum fluxes so 362 that the standard deviation of their logarithm matches the other distribution's geometric standard 363 364 deviation.
-Changing the eastward momentum flux values in this way decreases the mean eastward momentum flux of 0.04 mPa, and its companion calculation increases the mean 365 westward momentum flux by 0.09 mPa.
-The average of these two changes expressed as a zonal 366 momentum flux is -0.07 mPa, or -8 % of the mean zonal momentum flux (Table 1).
-So, in the 367 case of the Tropical Atlantic, the geometric means of the eastward and westward momentum flux 368 probability distributions explain both the sign and magnitude of the mean zonal momentum flux, 369 370 while their geometric standard deviations explain neither.
+For the sake of clarity, we will describe this shifting and squeezing procedure in more detail for an analysis of one region's momentum flux probability distributions.
+In the Tropical Atlantic, the geometric mean of the eastward momentum flux distribution is -0.09, and for the westward momentum flux distribution it's 0.09 (Table 2), a difference of 0.18.
+If we increase the values of the eastward momentum fluxes so that the logarithm of each of them is 0.18 higher, the mean eastward momentum flux increases by 0.75 mPa, from 1.36 mPa (Table 1) to 2.11 mPa.
+If we decrease the values of the westward momentum fluxes so that the logarithm of each of them is 0.18 lower, the mean westward momentum flux decreases by 0.76 mPa, from 2.15 mPa (Table 1) to 1.39 mPa.
+The average of these two changes expressed as a zonal momentum flux is 0.75 mPa, or 95 % of the mean zonal momentum flux of -0.79 mPa (Table 1; the percentage has the opposite sign as the ratio of the change to the mean zonal momentum flux).
+That is, 95% of the mean zonal momentum flux can be explained by the higher geometric mean of the westward momentum flux probability distribution.
+The percent of the mean zonal momentum flux that can be explained by the difference between the distributions' geometric standard deviations is calculated in the same way, by changing the values of one distribution's momentum fluxes so that the standard deviation of their logarithm matches the other distribution's geometric standard deviation.
+Changing the eastward momentum flux values in this way decreases the mean eastward momentum flux by 0.05 mPa, and its companion calculation increases the mean westward momentum flux by 0.11 mPa.
+The average of these two changes expressed as a zonal momentum flux is -0.08 mPa, or -10 % of the mean zonal momentum flux (Table 1).
+So, in the case of the Tropical Atlantic, the geometric means of the eastward and westward momentum flux probability distributions explain both the sign and magnitude of the mean zonal momentum flux, while their geometric standard deviations explain neither.

-In five of the six regions, differences between the geometric means of the eastward and 371 westward flux probability distributions explain a larger percentage of the mean zonal flux than 372 373 differences between the distributions' geometric standard deviations.
-In four of those regions the Tropical Atlantic, the Extratropical Pacific, the Extratropical Atlantic, and the Southern 374 Ocean - the geometric means explain at least 75 % of the mean zonal momentum flux, while the 375 376 geometric standard deviations explain at most 17 %.
-In the Tropical Pacific, the geometric 377 standard deviations account for a larger percentage, 51 %, but the geometric means still explain more, 71 %.
-The only region where the percentage is higher for the geometric standard 378 379 deviations than the geometric means is the Indian Ocean, by 55 to 48 %.
-Even in the Indian 380 Ocean, though, the geometric means correctly explain the sign of the mean zonal momentum 381 flux (its percentage is never negative for any region).
+In five of the six regions, differences between the geometric means of the eastward and westward flux probability distributions explain a larger percentage of the mean zonal flux than differences between the distributions' geometric standard deviations.
+In four of those regions - the Tropical Atlantic, the Extratropical Pacific, the Extratropical Atlantic, and the Southern Ocean - the geometric means explain at least 69 % of the mean zonal momentum flux, while the geometric standard deviations explain at most 17 %.
+In the Tropical Pacific, the geometric standard deviations account for a larger percentage, 42 %, but the geometric means still explain more, 51 %.
+The only region where the percentage is higher for the geometric standard deviations than the geometric means is the Indian Ocean, by 61 to 40 %.
+Even in the Indian Ocean, though, the geometric means correctly explain the sign of the mean zonal momentum flux (its percentage is never negative for any region).

 None of the regions' probability distributions are perfectly log-normal, so the two percentages never add up to exactly one hundred.
-For all six regions, though, they add up to within 25 % of one hundred, so both the sign and the magnitude of the mean zonal momentum flux can be explained using only the geometric means and geometric standard deviations of the momentum flux probability distributions.
+For all six regions, though, they add up to within 20 % of one hundred, so both the sign and the magnitude of the mean zonal momentum flux can be explained using only the geometric means and geometric standard deviations of the momentum flux probability distributions.
 In four of the six regions, only the geometric means are necessary.